Jellybaby34/ArmyofTwoRecomp/README.md

  From a quick glance, Army of Two was released in 2008 and uses Unreal Engine 3.
 The source code of the engine can be found below (2004 version and 2013 version)
  [Unreal Engine 3 - 2004](https://github.com/gameboys84/unrealengine3)
  [Unreal Engine 3 - 2013](https://github.com/CodeRedModding/UnrealEngine3)

+ PowerPC passes arguments to functions normally using registers r3-r10 with the return value stored in r3
+ Source: The internet where no one lies [Stack Overflow](https://stackoverflow.com/a/17309038)

 ## Things that need investigating/doing
 ### XenonRecomp